aligraphs/climaApp-iOS13/README.md

 #  Clima

 ## Goal
-Creating a weatherApp that informs the user about the weather conditions about the different locations by getting live data from the openweather API.
+Creating a weatherApp that informs the user about the weather conditions in different locations by fetching live data from the openweather API.